Bodycount 1987 Review

 Final Girl √√

-Posted on October 26, 2011, in Slasher and tagged 1987, Bodycount, boobies, camping del terrore, cheesy wotsit, Hot Chicas, killer in the woods, masked killer, Native American connection, Whodunit?.
+Posted on October 26, 2011, in Slasher and tagged 1987, Bodycount, boobies, camping del terrore, cheesy wotsit, Hot Chicas, Italy, killer in the woods, masked killer, Native American connection, Whodunit?.
 Bookmark the permalink.
 7 Comments.